peakshift/bitcoin-ux/bolt.fun/pages/01_guide/10_web-services/01_lnurl/02_withdraw.md

 main_classes: -no-top-padding
 ---

-# Client sends an invoice for web service to pay
+# Withdrawl of funds from a service
 ###### LNURL-WITHDRAW

 This flow used in the case where a recipient (`LN WALLET`) needs to initiate payment to themselves from some payer/service (`LN SERVICE`).
 It is useful in cases where for e.g. a user of a service needs to withdraw some balance held by the service to their own user wallet.